|4 Gallons per Minute.

 (To learn more about toxins in garden hose click here).

 When our hoses come fresh off of the production line they are naturally tacky.
-The softer grades of polyurethane we use in order to provide a softer, more flexible hose are initially tackier than harder polyurethanes and, after a minimal amount of use, the tackiness disappears.
+The softer grades of polyurethane we use in order to provide a pliable, more flexible hose are initially tackier than harder polyurethanes and, after a minimal amount of use, the tackiness disappears.

 We like to drive over ours to break it in almost instantly.
 Not the fittings of course. :) Guess you could say we have a little bit of garden hose mania.
 Ever heard of a garden hose manufacturer that actually recommends driving over their garden hose to break it in?

 We didn't think so.
-The more you use ours - the better it gets.
+The more you use ours, the better it gets.

 It starts with using the right materials such as polyether-based polyurethane, and not polyester-based polyurethane.
 Polyether-based polyurethanes are the only ones designed for water applications.
 Polyester-based polyurethanes, on the other hand, are not.
 Polyester-based polyurethanes are attacked quickly by water which leads to tubing hydrolysis.
 Hydrolysis is what actually begins to break down polyester resins creating a coil hose tube that gets brittle and cracks.
 You also have to use enough material in your coil hose in to make a better product.
-We use over 4 pounds of polyurethane per 75 ft coil hose vs 2-3 pounds often found in others.
+We use over four pounds of polyurethane per 75 ft coil hose vs 2-3 pounds often found in others.
 This gives your coil hose what we call "coil hose integrity."
 It is much less prone to tangle, it rebounds very well, the coil maintains it's shape and does not "grow" in diameter and become loose and sloppy after you stretch it.
 We also put our coil hose through two additional steps in the manufacturing process.
 We "cure" our coils creating better "thermoset" properties which provide much better coil memory.
 We also "reverse" our coil hose in the manufacturing process to create the ultimate in rebounding performance.

 How long will your polyurethane hoses last?